Skip to main content

 In between the top and bottom standard fields we have the following areas and fields.

-Adding the image and setting the hotspots
+How to add the image and set the hotspots

 The uploaded image is visible in the Areas section.
 Here, you can outline the response options (required shapes) for learners.
 You can create as many outlines as needed.
 To remove an existing area, switch from Draw to Delete mode and click on the area once.
 You can also use Undo and Redo options in the toolbar above the image.